 - “Navigating Traps for the Unwary: and Increasingly Complex Ethical Issues in Discovery,” Panelist, K&L Gates “Under the Wire” CLE Seminar, January 2015

-- Christine Coughlin, Sandy Patrick, Elizabeth Johnson, & Matthew Houston, Modern Legal Scholarship: a Guide to Producing and Publishing Scholarly and Professional Writing (forthcoming textbook)
+- Christine Coughlin, Sandy Patrick, Matthew Houston, & Elizabeth McCurry Johnson, Modern Legal Scholarship: A Guide to Producing and Publishing Scholarly and Professional Writing (2020)

 - John R. Gardner, Matthew T. Houston, & Haniya Mir, Banks Beware: Mobile Checking and the Rise of Duplicate Presentment, 46 U.C.C.
 L.J.
 177 (2015)